eclipse-cdt/cdt/FAQ/README.md

 For macOS Sierra (10.12), there seems to be additional problems with GDB that might make it unusable, see the [GDB bug report](https://sourceware.org/bugzilla/show_bug.cgi?id=20266).

+GDB does not support local macOS application debugging on Apple silicon (AArch64) at present.
+It is necessary to use the LLDB debugger instead.

 #### How do I get the LLDB debugger?